Why Home Insurance Companies Don't Like Your Trampoline

 - Will not insure a home with a trampoline.

 - Will insure a home with a trampoline but exclude liability coverage on trampoline injuries.

-- Will insure a home with a trampoline if it has a safety net.
+- Will insure a home with a trampoline if it has a safety net installed.

 Know which bucket your home insurance company falls in.
-There are sometimes further requirements, such as placing the trampoline over sand or wood chips to cushion a fall.
+There are sometimes further requirements, such as placing the trampoline over sand or wood chips to cushion any potential fall.